Ben-Ganon/Obsidian_Olympus_DnD/DM Stuff/Campaign 2/Athens Encounter 2.md

 The impossibly tall stone columns almost seem to convey that they will always be above you, silently judging.
 About an hour before the grand sacrifice, the crowd at the Acropolis is getting denser by the minute.
 Performers line the square, and vendors are at their peak activity.
-The hum and buzz of the crowd is almost deafening, but in a gentle, pleasant way.
+The sounds of the various peoples of Greece in the acropolis merges into a pleasant, vibrant humming.

+- What is each character doing in the acropolis?

 Suddenly, a giant crack of thunder is heard throughout the city.
 A lightning bolt strikes the main plaza.
 The plaza and people unharmed, the heroes can see an impossibly large man (around 2-3 meters in height) kneeling in the impact zone.
 "Malakas, I'll never get used to that"
 He rises up, snaps his fingers and the dust evaporates from him.
-He looks to be quite young, simultaneously teenage and child, with golden eyes, shaggy brown hair and a quirky, mischievous smile.
+He looks to be quite young, simultaneously teenage,  child, and young adult, with golden eyes, shaggy brown hair and a quirky, mischievous smile.
 In his hands, a large bronze staff is writhing - the Caduceus.
 He seems quite twitchy, speaking fast and with a certain haste to his words - like he's trying to wrap up a meeting because he is late to his second job delivering mail.
 He starts to levitate slightly, and his voice beams across the Acropolis: